The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Comparison with previous results

-Figure~\ref{fig:bias_compb} is analogous to Figure~\ref{fig:bias_compf} but it shows the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ for brighter subsets of VIPERS (red dots) and zCOSMOS (blue squares) galaxies.
-The magnitude cuts are very similar: M$_{\rm B}=-19.7-z-5\log(h)$ (VIPERS) and M$_{\rm B}=-19.72-z-5\log(h)$ (zCOSMOS).
-None of the VVDS-Deep galaxy samples analysed by M05 match these luminosity cuts in this redshift range.
-These results confirm those obtained with the fainter samples: the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ for VIPERS galaxies agree with those of zCOSMOS galaxies in the redshift range in which the two analyses overlap.
-Nonlinearity is detected at more than 1-$\sigma$ only in the VIPERS sample.
+Figure~\ref{fig:bias_compb} is analogous to Figure~\ref{fig:bias_compf}.
+It shows the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ for galaxy subsamples extracted from VIPERS (red dots) and zCOSMOS (blue squares) using magnitude cuts brighter than before: M$_{\rm B}=-19.7-z-5\log(h)$ for VIPERS and M$_{\rm B}=-19.72-z-5\log(h)$ for zCOSMOS.
+Our results confirm those obtained with the fainter samples; the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ for VIPERS galaxies agree with those of zCOSMOS galaxies in the redshift range in which the two analyses overlap.
+Non-linearity is detected at more than 1-$\sigma$ in the VIPERS sample alone.
+No comparison was made with the VVDS-Deep sample in this case since none of the subsamples analysed by M05 match these luminosity cuts.